shopsys/shopsys/upgrade/UPGRADE-v9.0.0-dev.md

 - fix not working popup window on single image ([#1630](https://github.com/shopsys/shopsys/pull/1630))
     - add missing javascript for popup single image for class `js-popup-image`, see #project-base-diff

+- fix validation of addresses in customer section ([#1797](https://github.com/shopsys/shopsys/pull/1797)
+    - see #project-base-diff to update you

 ### Tools

 - apply coding standards checks on your `app` folder ([#1306](https://github.com/shopsys/shopsys/pull/1306))